dzarur/dzarur/README.md

 ## 👋 Hi, I'm Daniel!
-🎓 Senior at Brandies University, B.S. in Computer Science, Minors in Physics and Environmental Studies \n 🔭 Aspiring Data Scientist and Machine Learning and Sustainability Enthusiast
+🎓 Senior at Brandies University, B.S. in Computer Science, Minors in Physics and Environmental Studies 🔭 Aspiring Data Scientist and Machine Learning and Sustainability Enthusiast

 ## 🛠 Tech Stack: